By Brad Edwards, Samah Assad

-Despite reporting to police they were raped or sexually assaulted, they all said their cases have not been solved.
+All said despite reporting to police they were raped or sexually assaulted, their cases have not been solved.

 Thousands of victims, few arrests

-It’s difficult to pinpoint national data on how often arrests are made in rape cases in specific cities across the country.
-Police departments track or count it differently, and often designate cases as “cleared,” even if it isn’t solved or an individual wasn’t actually charged.
+It’s difficult to pinpoint national data on how often arrests are made in rape cases in specific cities across the country – police departments track or count it differently, and oftentimes designate cases as “cleared,” even if a case isn’t solved or someone wasn’t actually charged.

-But according to the Rape, Abuse & Incest Network (RAINN), the nation’s largest anti-sexual violence organization, three out of every four rape incidents go unreported.
+But according to the Rape, Abuse & Incest Network (RAINN), the nation’s largest anti-sexual violence organization, 3 out of every 4 rape incidents go unreported.
 And out of 1,000 rape reports, only 46 lead to an arrest.

-In Chicago, more than 15,000 people reported being raped in the last decade through April, 2019, according to a CBS 2 review of criminal sexual assaults, for both adults and children, reported to police.
+Here in Chicago, more than 15,000 people reported being raped in the last decade through April of early this year, according to a review of criminal sexual assaults, or rape, for both adults and children, reported to police.
 This data is provided on the city’s public data portal and pulled from CPD’s Citizen Law Enforcement Analysis and Reporting (CLEAR) system – the same data the police department uses to map crimes.

-While the total number of reported rapes each year has fluctuated, it has increased by the hundreds since 2009.
+While the total number of reported rapes each year has teetered up and down, it has increased by the hundreds since 2009.

-Police only made arrests in a fraction of these cases.
+But police only made arrests in a fraction of these cases.
 In the same timeframe, the total number of arrests has dropped 64 percent.
-In 2017, more than 1,759 sexual assaults were reported.
+Take one year: in 2017, more than 1,759 sexual assaults were reported.
 Police made arrests in only 114 of those cases – just over 6 percent.
-The conviction rate could be even less, although the Cook County State’s Attorney’s Office does not track this data for Chicago cases alone.

 Sarah Layden, victim advocate and director of Resilience, a Chicago-based, not-for-profit organization that supports survivors of sexual violence, acknowledged there could be thousands of victims of rape in the city.